Hammerling-Research-Group/placement/README.md

 ## Installation & Usage

-Though the current code is still in pre-pypi submission form, users are still welcome to engage with it.
-To do so, the simplest approach is to follow the steps to clone and work from the `placement` directory:
+To run and engage with the code, the simplest approach is to follow these steps to clone and work from the `placement` directory within the `gp` environment:

 ```bash
 cd Desktop # optional